NickDJM/accessible-menu/docs/classes/disclosureMenu.md

 The initialize function will run [BaseMenu's initialize](baseMenu.md#initialize), as well as sets up the [focus](baseMenu.md#handleFocus), [click](baseMenu.md#handleClick), [hover](baseMenu.md#handleHover), [keydown](#handleKeydown), and [keyup](#handleKeyup) events through the menu.

+Initalize will catch any validation errors thrown by the BaseMenu's initialize method.

 ### handleKeydown

 Handles keydown events throughout the menu for proper menu use.